 Can you switch between one sector and the other?

 Can you learn your craft in the public sector then cash in by moving into the private sector later in your career?
-Yes, but you may have to sharpen up your CV to prove you understand the hard-nosed realities of working within a competitive business environment.
+Yes, but you may have to re-focus your achievements on your CV to prove you understand the hard-nosed realities of working within a competitive business environment.

-Similarly, private sector workers looking to make the most of perceived better public sector perks (flexible hours, good childcare, for example) may find it’s harder to switch than they thought.
+Similarly, private sector workers looking to make the most of perceived better public sector perks may find it’s harder to switch than they thought.
 Cuts in the public sector mean every post is under scrutiny and all new appointments have to be justified.

 Is public sector work really so far removed from private sector practices?